 Procurement Services is the centralized authority responsible for the procurement of and contracting for supplies, goods, equipment, contractual services, professional and consultant services, capital improvements and construction, and/or any combination of goods and services at the best value, with fairness and integrity on behalf of the City of Fort Myers, City Council, City Manager, staff and citizens.

 The City of Fort Myers will follow sound and prudent business practices, promote full and equitable economic participation of all segments of the business community, and follow the strictest ethical standards when procuring commodities and contractual services.

-Procurement Services’ mission is to foster and support a Culture of Excellence throughout the City by providing superior goods and services through effective, innovative and strategic procurement and contract management.
-Procurement Staff is committed to exemplary customer service, professionalism, impartiality, transparency and achieving the best value for the City within the parameters of the law.
+Procurement Services’ mission is to foster and support a Culture of Excellence throughout the City by providing superior goods and services through effective, innovative, and strategic procurement and contract management.
+The procurement staff is committed to exemplary customer service, professionalism, impartiality, transparency, and achieving the best value for the City within the parameters of the law.

 The role of Procurement Services is to: